sachinkumar2305/Blog-platform/README.md

 * Fully functional CRUD operations, responsive UI, and category management are implemented.
 * Deployment is live on Vercel and connects to Neon DB.

----

-If you want, I can also **write a shorter “Vercel Deployment Instructions” section** so your README is even cleaner for submission and ready to copy-paste.

-Do you want me to do that?